 - Parents and guardians of minor victims.

 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - Conditions in Tate County Jail.

 - Jail, yard and pod layout and facility

 - Other Inmates.

 - Jail gangs

 To find this information, you must do a driving records search.

 Have you ever had to search for criminal records of someone you know?
 How hard was it?
-Was your search online or did you have to call the jail? was the information you recieved correct?
+Was your search online or did you have to call the jail?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records, and your feedback might make it easier for others.